WAYFINDING MUSIC

 Multi-instrumental Music Making

-Students build skills across drums, guitar & bass, and piano, through active music making, composition, and improvisation.
+Students build skills across drums, guitar & bass, and piano, through active music making, ear-led playing, and improvisation.

 Shared Studio Environment

-A unique and specially designed learning space that enables collaboration, jamming, and musical discovery.
+A specially designed learning space that enables collaboration, jamming, and student-led musical discovery.

-We offer an approach to music education that students don’t often get to experience.
+We offer an approach to music education that many students don’t get to experience.

 WHO IS THIS FOR?